Feedback

 8 The Board operates ethically without conflict of interest.

-9 Board meetings allow appropriate input from staff, students, and the community.
+9 Board meetings allow appropriate input from students, employees, and the community.

 10 The Board ensures that the College has developed meaningful performance measures.